varaprasadreddy9676/node-locksmith/README.md

 npm update node-locksmith

+### Dependencies

+node-locksmith utilizes the following third-party libraries:

+- ps-node: A process lookup utility for Node.js.

+Make sure to check out their documentation for more details on how they work.

 ### 📣 Feedback and Contribution

 We love to hear from you!
 If you have any feedback, issues, or suggestions for Node Locksmith, please open an issue on our repository.